Sustainable Urbanism - The Green-Blue City

 For whom?

-• BSc students from TU Delft: faculty of Civil Engineering, Industrial Design and Technology, Policy & Management.
-This minor is not open to students from the BSc programme Architecture TU Delft.
-BSc exchange students of the Faculty of Architecture and the Built Environment are admissible.
+• BSc students from TU Delft: faculty of Architecture and the Built Environment, Civil Engineering, Industrial Design, and Technology, Policy & Management.
+BSc exchange students of from above mentioned disciplines are admissible.

-• BSc students from Leiden University and Erasmus University: this minor is open to students from a few specific BSc programmes of Leiden University and Erasmus University.
-For the exact BSc programmes from Leiden University and Erasmus University with which you can apply for this minor please check www.minors.tudelft.nl.
+• BSc students from Leiden University and Erasmus University: this minor is open to students from specific BSc programmes of Leiden University and Erasmus University.
+For the exact BSc programmes from Leiden University and Erasmus University with which you can apply for this minor please check www.minors.tudelft.nl

-• BSc students from other Dutch universities: students with a background in urban planning, regional planning, landscape architecture, social sciences, and other studies related to the topic of climate change are asked to provide a letter of motivation to establish whether they have the right frame of reference.
+• BSc students from other Dutch universities: students with a background in urban planning, urban design, regional planning, landscape architecture, social sciences, social geography, future studies, and other studies related to the topic of climate change are admissible.

 Course overview